Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 18 *(27m)*
 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 10 minutes
 You create a wall of swirling sand on the ground at a point you can see within range.
 You can make the wall up to 6 *(9m)* long, 2 *(3m)* high, and 2 *(3m)* thick, and it vanishes when the spell ends.
 It blocks line of sight but not movement.
-A creature is [blinded](conditions.md#blinded) while in the wall's space and must spend 0.
+A creature is [blinded](conditions.md#blinded) while in the wall's space and its movement costs triple.
-6 *(0.
-8999999999999999m)* of movement for every 30cm it moves there.
 - **Classes**: Wizard
 *(Source: XGE, page 170)*